masonmm3/MoSimRip/README.md

 Please understand and respect the Sim Developer when making mods based off this and understand this repo and the game may make sudden changes obsoleting all pre-existing mods as the project is still incomplete and missing important elements to reach its goal.

 Most importantly respect and follow the principle of open source when modding.

+FAQ

+1. This is a rip, it is not original and as such may contain compliation errors specific to your download, the upload containts no errors.
+2. Please have visual studio code downloaded as it references vs code.
+If you dont wish to use this editor it can be changed after opening.
+3. If you download the repo open the subfolder MoSim2.0 in unity, not the parent and not aux files.
+4. This is a rip, bugs are expected.